aswathyseb/tincheck/README.md

 	tincheck overlap --ann data/ann.gtf data/sample.bam >sample_overlap.txt

-By default, genes are checked for runins only if
+By default, genes are checked for overlap only if

     gene-tin < tin-cutoff and gene-count > count-cutoff

  ie, genes with enough counts but low tins are checked for transcription overlap

+A gene is flagged to have a transcription overlap if either of its neighboring genes and the corresponding inter-genic region have a higher tin-score and read count than the gene of interest.

-If the count and tin values of neighboring genes and the inter-genic regions in the gene sense strand is comparable to the gene count and tin, then that gene is considered to have an overlap from neighboring transcripts.
+In stranded mode, if the count and tin values of neighboring genes and the intergenic region in the gene sense strand is comparable to the gene count and tin, then that gene is considered to have an overlap from neighboring transcripts.

-More specifically, a gene is considered to have a neighboring transcript overlap, if **either of** the following conditions are satisfied.
+More specifically in stranded mode, a gene is considered to have a neighboring transcript overlap, if **either of** the following conditions are satisfied.

     1. left gene tin in gene sense strand >= gene tin and left intergenic tin in gene sense strand >=gene-tin